How the Aerial View API is billed

-To manage your cost of use of the Google Maps Platform APIs, set daily quota limits on all requests to any billable API.
+To manage your cost of use of the Aerial View API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
 Daily quotas are reset at midnight Pacific time.

-To view or change quota limits for the Address Validation API:
+To view or change quota limits for the Aerial View API:

 - In the Cloud Console, open the Google Maps Platform Quotas page.

-- Click the APIs drop-down and select the Address Validation API.
+- Click the APIs drop-down and select the Aerial View API.

 - To view the quota limits, scroll down to the Requests

 A table lists the quota names and limits.

 - To change a quota limit, click the Edit icon for that limit.